iamnkd/shopping_list/README.md

-# shopping_list
+# Shopping List
-Simple app using Python
+A simple app using Python.